santdeleon/coinflip/client/README.md

 - Truffle Suite

 ## Contributing
-This project is just for fun and educational purposes.
-If you'd like to play with it feel free to follow the *To start* section to get up and running.
-If you want to contribute to the origin repo just fork this repo and push up your changes to the `develop` branch.

-If this project helped you out feel free to contact me and tell me about it!

-**note: if you're looking for a pristine React app, this is not it.
-It is a bit rough and can use some major refactoring to be a clean app.
-Nonetheless, it is still a good learning tool :)
+At the moment the project is not up for collaboration but if you find any issues and would like to highlight them, feel free to clone the repo and create a pull request.